mishmash, Dragon, flip & rotate and rainbow

 No president can do it alone.
 It is up to all of us to keep it and make the most of it.

 I do an awful lot of reading.
 I often have three or four books going at the same time, one or two paperbacks, one or two ebooks and an audiobook.
 I would imagine shifting gears between the stories is stimulating more of my brain cells.
 Might be wrong, but don’t think so.

-Still doing my daily Nikoli sudoku puzzle.
+Still doing a daily Nikoli sudoku puzzle.
 At times, a puzzle will take me more than one sitting.
-Working on a puzzle is a break from all that I do throughout the day.
+Working on a puzzle is a break from all that I do throughout the day; it’s immersive.
 I even occasionally smile when I sit down and reach for a Nikoli book, pencil and click-eraser.
 Simple pleasures.